 To implement charging, you use PDC to create product offerings that specify how to charge for services (for example, charge 10 cents per minute).
 After the product offerings are created, you configure ECE to rate usage and apply the balance impact to the customer's balance.

-Alternatively, you can create price plans in Pricing Center and set up charging through Pipeline Manager.
-See Pricing Center Help and BRM Configuring Pipeline Rating and Discounting.
+Alternatively, you can set up charging through Pipeline Manager.
+See "About Pipeline Rating" in BRM Setting Up Pipeline Rating and Discounting.

 You start by defining how to sell and charge for your services in PDC: